Shooting Sports Committee

 The Erie Shores Council Shooting Sports Committee is a volunteer committee made up of individuals whose passion lies with various shooting sports activities including rifle, shotgun, archery and other various forms of shooting sports.
 Individuals on this committee work with other organizations inlcuding the NRA, Shooting Sports Foundation, Wood-Lucas Pheasants Forever along with our two camp facilties to ensure safe, effective and fun shooting sports activities for our young people in the Scouting program.

-Please click here for upcoming training events hosted by the Shooting Sports Committee.
+These upcoming training events are hosted by the Shooting Sports Committee:

 Mission of the Committee

 The Shooting Sports Committee (“SSC”) is charged with overseeing construction, maintenance, operations, staffing, training, and promotion under the Council’ s guidance of the shooting sports programs within the Council’s jurisdiction, other than the summer camp program.

 The SSC Chairman ideally should be an NRA certified Training Counselor or, if one is not available, an NRA certified Firearms Instructor.
 The SSC Chairman is appointed by the Council Camping Committee.
 The SSC Chairman is responsible for appointing additional committee members.
 The SSC will consist of eight members appointed for a period of two years each.
 Committee membership may be renewed with the mutual consent of the member and the SSC Chairman.